fhuthmacher/custom-web-experience-with-amazon-q-business/.ipynb_checkpoints/README-checkpoint.md

-🔗 Once the stack is complete , copy the following Key from the Output tab .
+🔗 Once the stack is complete , copy the following values from the Output tab .
 ------------------------------------------------

 **URL** : The Load balancer URL to access the streamlit app